Bob Carr: Resignation

-On 23 October 2013, Carr announced his resignation from the Senate, which took effect the following day.
+On 23 October 2013, six weeks after Labor lost the federal election, Carr announced his resignation from the Senate, which took effect the following day.
 He was replaced by Deborah O'Neill on 13 November 2013.

-As Carr had been elected to the Senate at the 2013 federal election for a six-year term to commence 1 July 2014, the timing of his resignation created a constitutional quirk, as he was resigning both his current term and a subsequent term that had not yet commenced.
+As Carr had been elected to the Senate for a six-year term to commence 1 July 2014, the timing of his resignation created a constitutional quirk, as he was resigning both his current term and a subsequent term that had not yet commenced.
 To resolve this, O'Neill had to be re-appointed to the Senate by the New South Wales Parliament after the commencement of the 2014–2020 Senate term.
 To mitigate the cost of recalling both houses of the parliament for a joint sitting (estimated at AUD $300,000), Premier Mike Baird convened a sitting on 2 July of two government members and two opposition members before the President of the Legislative Council to appoint O'Neill to the Senate for the term which began on 1 July.

-Post-political career
+Later activities

+Roles

-After his resignation, Bob Carr accepted the position of director, Australia-China Relations Institute, University of Technology, Sydney and Carr also accepted a professorial fellowship with the University of Sydney Southeast Asia Centre as a Professorial Fellow, and in May 2014 became head of the Australia-China Relations Institute, a think-tank at UTS established with a donation from Huang Xiangmo, a Chinese billionaire with links to the Chinese Communist Party.
+After his resignation, Carr accepted the position of director of the Australia-China Relations Institute at the University of Technology Sydney (UTS) and a professorial fellowship with the University of Sydney Southeast Asia Centre as a Professorial Fellow.
+In May 2014 he became head of the Australia-China Relations Institute, a think-tank at UTS established with a donation from Huang Xiangmo, a Chinese billionaire with links to the Chinese Communist Party.
 As of 2019, Carr is no longer affiliated with the Australia-China Relations Institute.

-As of 2025, Carr formerly served at UTS (University of Technology Sydney) as director of the Australia-China relations institute and is currently a professor in international relations.
+As of 2025, Carr is currently a professor in international relations at UTS.

+Carr was appointed chair of the Australian Heritage Council by the Albanese government in July 2024.
+He has also been appointed to several roles by the Minns government, including chair of Museums of History NSW in December 2024 and a three-year term as a director of Sydney Water in November 2025.

+Commentary and activism

 Carr has been a long time campaigner against high immigration.
 Since leaving politics he has campaigned on cutting immigration numbers.
 Carr is also an advocate for the release of Julian Assange.

-On 2 May 2024, New Zealand foreign affairs minister Winston Peters made comments on Radio New Zealand's Morning Report about Carr and his criticism of AUKUS, which Carr subsequently described as "entirely defamatory".
-Carr announced the same day he would sue Peters for libel, as part of the ongoing Carr-Peters scandal.
+On 2 May 2024, New Zealand Foreign Affairs minister Winston Peters made comments on Radio New Zealand's Morning Report about Carr and his criticism of AUKUS, which Carr subsequently described as "entirely defamatory".
+Carr announced the same day he would sue Peters for libel.

 In August 2025, Carr attended the March for Humanity in Sydney, a large protest highlighting the plight of Palestinians in the Gaza conflict.

 In September 2025, Carr traveled to the 2025 China Victory Day Parade.